 Cold calling is great at generating opportunities you wouldn’t otherwise have, and for taking initiative in broadening your reach.
 But it still is, as many have noted, more intrusive than many alternatives and also very much subject to circumstances beyond your control.

-If you rely entirely on cold calls, you may find your lists exhausted early (which could lead to sourcing new lists of dubious quality) and your SDRs burned out from rejection.
+If you rely entirely on cold calls, you may find your lists exhausted early (which could lead to sourcing new lists of dubious quality) and your sales development representative burned out from rejection.
 (It’s a natural, human response.)

 You may find that it produces unreliable peaks and troughs—again, because much of its success depends on external factors.
 Instead, here are some things to consider: